yegor256/blog/static/boilerplate.md

 ---

 Quick bio:
-CEO at Zerocracy and author of Elegant Objects
+CEO at Zerocracy and author of Elegant Objects.

 Short bio:
 Yegor is a CEO of Zerocracy,